My Worst NYC Taxi Ride

 June 27, 2019 § Leave a comment

 Just past midnight on June 26, Kaiti and I walked through the taxi line at JFK Airport to get a ride home.
-We had just traveled 14 hours on our way back from Puerto Vallarta, where we had a wonderful beach vacation.
+We had just traveled 14 hours on our way back from Puerto Vallarta and just wanted to get home and to bed.

 The passenger line for the taxi stand was empty, so as we neared the waiting row of cabs, we beelined toward the second vehicle, as the first one did not have its light on, which I assumed meant it already had a passenger inside.